KMaitreya/KMaitreya/README.md

+### I am Maitreya Kanitkar.
+### Computer Vision | Machine Learning.

-### Hi there I am Maitreya an third year Information Technology undergrad.
+I am a third year Information Technology undergrad.
 <!--
 **KMaitreya/KMaitreya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.